Bayesian Transfer Learning for Enhanced Estimation and Inference: Methodology

-\textbf{Step 2: Adaptive weighting to combine multiple sources.} To leverage information from multiple source estimates, we compute a weighted average of all $K$ source estimates, $\sum_{k=1}^K\eta_k \widehat{\bomega}^{(k)}$, by adaptively adjusting the weights, $\eta_k$.
-The weights are determined based on how similar the sources are to the target parameter.
-We use cosine similarity between the source and the target estimate to determine how informative each source is, giving higher weights to the more informative sources.
-The specific process will be discussed in the following section.
+\textbf{Step 2: Adaptive weighting to combine multiple sources.} To leverage information from multiple source estimates, we compute a weighted average of all $K$ rescaled source estimates, $\sum_{k=1}^K\eta_k \widetilde{\bomega}^{(k)}$, where the weights $\eta_k$ are adaptively assigned based on the similarity between each source and the target.